BlaqueDevs/se-assignment-day-5-technical-writing-and-review-thuo-pacha/README.md

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?

+Headings show what the topic / document is about.
+Sub headings help to break down information on the other topics to be talked about.Sub headings should be captivating and should be ableto capture
 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?